- Price: $18 USD (Box of 20, $350 USD)

 The Montecristo No. 2 is a giant.
 That has to be said first, before any other description.
 This cigar is a torpedo, or pyramid, shape, which means that it starts out tapered at the cap and head and then gradually becomes wider towards the foot.
 The Montecristo No. 2 has a 52 ring gauge at its foot, which is big for a cigar, but totally astounding for a Cuban that was first created in 1935.

 The Montecristo No. 2’s is beautiful.
-It has a light brown wrapper that’s silky to the touch, and has a springy feel to it.
-It also has an oily sheen, and it makes you wonder what texture that will lend the smoke when it hits your mouth.
+It has a light brown wrapper that’s silky to the touch and has a slightly springy feel to it.
+It also has an oily sheen, and it makes you wonder how that will apply to the flavor of the smoke when it hits your mouth.
 The tobacco seems very well-packed.
-Each individual cigar is wrapped in a metallic, deep red band, with white lettering and a gold insignia in the middle.
+Each individual cigar is wrapped in the unmistakable Montecristo band, with white lettering and a gold insignia in the middle.

 Taste and Draw